you-zhou/notes/dev.md

 Instead of defining a method `get_unique_slug()`  inside each and every model class, create a `utils.py`  to centralise common functions.

 Differences in placing this `utils.py`
 * `project/app/utils.py` for application wide reuse.
 Can be packaged with the app.
+(Self-contained)
 * `project/common/utils.py` for project wide reuse. **Cannot** be packaged with the app.
 Instead, it use an separate & customised application e.g. `common` to encapsulate frequently used functions.

 ```python